bamlab/react-native-image-header-scroll-view/README.md

 ### TriggeringView

 The module also export a TriggeringView component.
+It is a spy View you put on the page that will can call various callback during the scroll.
-It is a simple view witch accept callback called when it disappear or appear at the top of the ImageHeaderScrollView.
+It accept callback called when it disappear or appear at the top of the ImageHeaderScrollView.
 You can see [an exemple in the dedicated repository](https://github.com/bamlab/react-native-image-header-scroll-view-example).

 All of the properties of `View` are supported.